lbovet/rest-edit/README.md

 rest-edit
 =========

-This is a pure HTML5/Javascript editor for JSON REST resources.
+This is an editor for REST resources written in pure HTML5/Javascript.
+IT runs in the browser.

 ![example 1](https://github.com/lbovet/rest-edit/blob/master/doc/rest-edit1.png?raw=true)